Previous issue

 It could even have been the turning of the seventy years' captivity in

 Babylon.
-When the Jews in Babylon heard that an even greater conqueror was
+When the Jews in Babylon heard that an even greater conqueror was on

-They must have reasoned that if they did not escape from Babylon how could
+must have reasoned that if they did not escape from Babylon how could they

--- set God's people free.
+God's people free.
 Scripture had foretold that this would happen and

 Scripture's God brought it about.
 He said that He would, and He did.
-They
+They had

-been turned and they sang as never before.
+turned and they sang as never before.

 The return from Babylon was no mere dream.
 The marvel of it all is taken

-note of by the surrounding countries: "Then said they among the nations,
+note of by the surrounding countries: "Then said they among the nations, The

-that this was a sole great [42/43] act of God.
-The
+this was a sole great [42/43] act of God.
+The Church

-things for us" and "we are glad".
+for us" and "we are glad".
 As a matter of fact there is a little more

 emphasis in the Hebrew, so that it could almost read: 'We live in the place